 With the snowy winter weather and screaming, we did not get out much.
 It was impossible to nurse around others because he would writhe and flail in discomfort as he nursed.
 I ended up locked in a bedroom nursing him at family events.
 Alone.
 During the day, I was too afraid to wake him, or too exhausted to talk on the phone.
-I quickly lost touch with many friends.
-I was incredibly lonely.
+Quickly, I lost touch with many friends and felt incredibly lonely.
 I cannot express my gratitude to my husband, family, and a few close, persistent friends who lovingly stuck by my side.

 Any physical pain from his abrupt motions and continual schedule were nothing compared to the emotional pain of not being able to help him.
 When I went back to the doctor at 6 months, they did a postpartum depression screening.
 I answered how I thought I should.
 I look back now and see my shame that I wasn’t handling things well.
 At the time, I was afraid and unable to admit the truth to myself.
 At 10 months, I heard a woman from church talk about her struggles as a new mom.
 It finally gave me the courage to admit my need for help to my husband, and then to a doctor.
 I sobbed taking the depression survey and while explaining how poorly I was coping with sleep deprivation, stress of night feedings and daily life.
 The floodgates opened.
 I got help.

 I was not alone, and neither are you.
-We all need support and help – don’t be ashamed to ask for it.
-My mom, sister and mother-in-law helped as much as they could.
-They drove across town countless times to bring food and to hold our son while praying over him so I could rest for a couple hours.
-He would often scream the whole time, refusing the pacifier and bottle.
-They did their best to soothe him.
-I am SO grateful for their help.
-He wore those loving arms out but they kept coming back.
+We all need support and help.
+Don’t be ashamed to ask for it.
+My mom, sister and mother-in-law helped as much as they could, driving across town countless times to bring food and hold our son.
+Often, he screamed the whole time, refusing the pacifier and bottle but they did their best to soothe him.
+I am SO grateful: He wore those loving arms out but they kept coming back.

-Our church small group blessed us with what I like to call ‘the parade of meals and encouragement’.
-Our close friends and family encouraged us, prayed for us, and were so gracious with me even though I was not able to be a good friend.
-They loved me anyway.
+Our church small group blessed us with what I call ‘the parade of meals and encouragement’.
+Friends and family encouraged, prayed and extended grace.

 Psalm 63 became precious to me during that first year.
 My son’s name is written next to it in every Bible I own.
 I clung to these words in the middle of the night, calling out to my faithful Father on behalf of our son.
 HE was my ultimate help.
 The only way I made it through was by His grace and strength.
 Looking back, I see His good, strong hand carrying me through each and every night.
 He will carry you too, if you let Him.